Esri/storymap-journal/README.md

 ### What should I check before publishing a Journal?
 We recommend that you perform the following checks before sharing your Journal with your audience:
  - Check that all your Journal's content is shared with your audience (web maps, medias, ...).
 Typically you can use another computer than the one you have used to build your story to make sure everything is loading properly.
-Alternatively [this article](http://browsers.about.com/od/faq/tp/Incognito-Browsing.htm) will show you how to configure your browser for an incognito session or you can just sign-out from ArcGIS Online and any service that you have used to host your Journal's resources.
+Alternatively [this article](http://browsers.about.com/od/faq/tp/Incognito-Browsing.htm) will show you how to configure your browser for an incognito session or you can just sign-out from ArcGIS and any service that you have used to host your Journal's resources.
  - Try the application on different browsers, screen resolutions and mobile devices.
 You can [emulate mobile  devices](http://mobiletest.me/) inside your desktop browser.

 ### What are the supported browsers?
-Map Journal is supported on Internet Explorer 11 and above, Chrome, Firefox, Safari and the most recent tablet and smartphone devices.
+Map Journal is supported on Internet Explorer 11 and above, Chrome, Firefox, Safari, and the most recent tablet and smartphone devices.
-Map Journal authoring is supported on the same desktop browsers listed above, and on the most recent tablet but not smartphone devices.
+Map Journal authoring is supported on the same desktop browsers listed above and on the most recent tablet but not smartphone devices.

 We actively test the application in all major browsers but if you experience difficulties especially with the builder, we recommend that you use [Chrome](https://www.google.com/intl/en_us/chrome/browser/).